PaperMC/PaperDocs/source/server/configuration.rst

     - **default**: false
     - **description**: Disables Pillager patrols and associated AI.

-* nerf-pigmen-from-nether-portals
+* disable-unloaded-chunk-enderpearl-exploit:
-    - **default**: false
+    - **default**: true
-    - **description**: Removes AI from pigmen spawned via nether portals
+    - **description**: Prevent enderpearls from storing the thrower when in an unloaded chunk.

 * disable-chest-cat-detection
     - **default**: false
     - **description**: Allows you to open chests even if they have a cat sitting on top of them.

-* disable-end-credits
+* nerf-pigmen-from-nether-portals
     - **default**: false
-    - **description**: Instructs the server to never send the end game credits when leaving the end.
+    - **description**: Removes AI from pigmen spawned via nether portals

 * disable-player-crits
     - **default**: false